gradualgames/ggvm/README.md

 controller subsystem.

-- Games must not rely on CPU for timing, only nmi (for example, Dushlan had used cpu for gameplay timing---I modified it to use nmis instead)
+- Games must not rely on CPU for timing, only nmi (for example, Dushlan had used cpu for gameplay timing.
+I modified it to use nmis instead)

 - 6502 cpu core.
 Only write your game ONCE, for the NES!